The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 The cover artwork was animated with kinetic text for the teaser.

-These examples show how kinetic typography can be used in film and television to enhance storytelling and create a unique visual experience.
+These examples show how typography motion graphics can be used in film and television to enhance storytelling and create a unique visual experience.

-By combining words with movement, creators can engage viewers on a deeper level and add an extra dimension to their narratives.
+By combining words with movement, creators can engage viewers on a deeper level and add a whole extra dimension to their narratives.

 Music videos have embraced kinetic typography as a powerful storytelling tool, enhancing the impact of the lyrics and adding a visual element to the music.